sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 That's why **Scalability** is very important!

 These are some characteristics of Cloud Computing:

  1. On-Demand Self Service: Consumer can unilaterally obtain computing capabilities automatically without needing human interaction with each service provider.
 2. Broad Network Access: Capabilities are accessed through standard mechanisims and networks to promote heterogenous client platforms.
 3. Resource Pooling: Providers's computing resources are pooled to serve multiple consumers with resources reassigned according to demand.
 4. Rapid Elasticity: Resources can be elastically provided and released, hopefully automatically.
 5. Measured service: Automatically control and optimize resource by leveraging a meter capability.

-## *AAS abreviations:
+## \*AAS abreviations:

     1. SaaS : Software as a Service
         - Application software functionality served remotely.
 Imagine a program from a CD
     2. PaaS: Platform as a Service
         - Middlewear functionality, remotely accessible.
         Provices a combination of OS, Server, Data-base etc.
         **Example:** LAMP : Linux, Apache, MySQL, PHP/Python-- GOOGLE APP ENGINE, RDS, DYNAMODB

     3. IaaS: Infrastructure as a Service
         - IT Infrastructure, almost virtualised and remotely accessible.
 Basically bare metal given to you. -- AMAZON EC2, S3, etc.

 # Lecture 3 : Economics of Cloud

 Economies of Scale are why cloud works!
 ["Required Reading"](https://cacm.acm.org/magazines/2013/2/160173-the-tail-at-scale/abstract)

-Definitions:
-    1. Capital Expenditure: One time cost, to get the infrastructure built for your system (servers, building, etc)
-    2. Operating Expenditure: Electricity, man power, cooling, marketing etc.
+Definitions: 1.
+Capital Expenditure: One time cost, to get the infrastructure built for your system (servers, building, etc) 2.
+Operating Expenditure: Electricity, man power, cooling, marketing etc.

 Some Amazon Propogranda:
 EC2 is a virtual server, it uses Amazon Machine Image, and you can build your own AMIs.
 Amazon has some prebuilt AMIs and now third party AMIs as well.